Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation: Experimental Settings

 \subsection{Controlled Noise Context Generation}

-Our analysis of online idiom dictionaries and search results shows that real-world retrieval failures often arise from incomplete phrase matching or morphological variations, which frequently lead to the retrieval of either unrelated information or literal interpretations of idioms.
-To faithfully simulate these knowledge-level errors, we design three levels of semantic noise that form a spectrum of increasing deviation from the correct idiomatic meaning:
+Retrieval failures in idiomatic meaning often arise from two distinct mechanisms: incomplete phrase matching or morphological variations resulting in semantically unrelated content, while the absence of explicit idiomatic meaning online results in literal translations or low-quality paraphrases.
+To faithfully simulate these semantic-level errors, we design three levels of semantic noise that form a spectrum of increasing deviation from the correct idiomatic meaning:

 \textbullet\ \textit{Literal Translation} ($\mathcal{N}_{\text{literal}}$): A word-by-word translation of the idiom.

 \textbullet\ \textit{Semantic-Perturbed Literal Meaning} ($\mathcal{N}_{\text{semantic}}$): A variant of the literal meaning that maintains surface-level overlap but introduces a subtle semantic distortion.